percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation.rst

 packages for *Ubuntu* and *Debian*) for software such as |Percona Server|,
 |Percona XtraBackup|, and *Percona Toolkit*.
 This makes it easy to install and
 update your software and its dependencies through your operating system's package manager.
-This is the recommend way of installing where possible.
+This is the recommended way of installing |Percona XtraBackup|.

 The following guides describe the installation process for using the official Percona repositories for :file:`.deb` and :file:`.rpm` packages.